tlaskowsky/cdk-gitlab-3day-workshop/lab-2/lab-2.md

 ---

-## Step 5: Cleanup (Optional)
+## Step 5: Clean Up Resources

+* **Importance:** If you manually triggered the `deploy_to_prod` job and successfully deployed resources to the Prod account, you **should clean them up** using `cdk destroy` targeting the Prod environment to avoid unnecessary costs after the lab/workshop.
+If you only deployed to Dev (or skipped the manual Prod deploy), you only need to clean up Dev.
-* Cleanup is optional now, but if you wanted to destroy resources, you would run `cdk destroy` locally, targeting each environment separately using the correct context flags:
+* **Method:** Run `cdk destroy` from your **local terminal**, targeting each environment separately using the correct context flags and ensuring your local AWS credentials match the target environment.

     ```bash
-    # Destroy Dev (ensure local AWS creds point to Dev account/region)
+    # Destroy Dev (ensure local AWS creds/profile point to Dev account/region)
     # Replace stuXX, DEV_ACCOUNT_ID, DEV_REGION with your values
     npx cdk destroy --all -c prefix=stuXX-dev -c environment=dev -c account=DEV_ACCOUNT_ID -c region=DEV_REGION

+    # Destroy Prod (ONLY IF YOU DEPLOYED TO PROD)
-    # Destroy Prod (ensure local AWS creds point to Prod account/region OR use assumed role locally)
+    # Ensure local AWS creds/profile point to Prod account/region OR configure local role assumption
     # Replace stuXX, PROD_ACCOUNT_ID, PROD_REGION with your values
     npx cdk destroy --all -c prefix=stuXX-prod -c environment=prod -c account=PROD_ACCOUNT_ID -c region=PROD_REGION
     ```
+* Confirm deletion when prompted by CDK.
+Monitor stack deletion in the CloudFormation console for both accounts if applicable.
+Remember this does not delete the VPC or the CDKToolkit stacks.

 ---